Master of Fine Arts in

 Our Professional Practicum Opportunities

-We place MFA students in positions throughout the community so that you get valuable hands-on experience.
+We place MFA students in positions throughout the community so they get valuable hands-on experience.

 Professional Practicum Opportunities